You must have heard about Air Valves – but do you know what is it used for? What are its functions? How to install or

 What are Air Valves?

 Every irrigation system consists of pipes that carry water from its source to its destination.
 In this process and often due to erratic water supply levels – pockets of trapped air can form in these pipelines.
 This trapped air can affect the life and of water pipelines and overall system performance.

 We, therefore, use Air Valves to overcome this problem.
 Air Release Valves help in ejecting trapped air, which ensures the smooth flow of water in the pipelines and smooth functioning of the irrigation system.
 This happens when the Air Release Valve opens up against the internal pressure built up inside the water pipe.

 This happens because of the internal lever mechanism that increases the float force.
 This force further opens the vent whenever air gets trap in the system.

-Our Air Valves are a product of aluminum, brass and engineering plastic.
+Our Air Valves are a product of aluminium, brass and engineering plastic.
 So they can easily withstand the effects of continuous water flow and deliver on heavy-duty performance parameters.

-There are three major functions of an air valve.
+There are three major functions of air valves.